DmitrySychev/Fluffy_Tail/README.md

 1. Run - bundle install

 2. This app uses the google api.
 You will need to generate one yourself and place it in the main app directory .env file.
+    *This feature has been disabled for the demo app linked above*